-This page lists all files currently stored in your central configuration channel.
-Click the Path of a file to see its Details tab.
-Click the name of the Configuration Channel to see the channel's Overview tab.
+Click the Path of a file to see Details tab of the file.
+Click the name of the Configuration Channel to see the Overview tab of the channel.
 Clicking Systems Subscribed shows you all systems currently subscribed to the channel containing that file.
 Click Systems Overriding to see all systems that have a local (or override) version of the configuration file.
 The centrally-managed file will not be deployed to those systems.